 a) Definition: Community-based creative projects are coherent, purposeful modes of creating performance and/or knowledge that contribute to the public good and yield artifacts of public and intellectual value.
-These projects are created in a context of partnership and reciprocity, with the expectation that faculty members will make a case for the significance of their work in, for example, creating new knowledge, fostering effective learning environments, or engaging with public audiences in collaborative performance work.
-2
+These projects are created in a context of partnership and reciprocity, with the expectation that faculty members will make a case for the significance of their work in, for example, creating new knowledge, fostering effective learning environments, or engaging with public audiences in collaborative performance work.2

 Contexts include but are not limited to: work in schools, government agencies, not-for-profit and for-profit organizations at the local and/or global level.
-"As appropriate, such efforts may be connected to curricular, co-curricular, and extra-
+The products or artifacts would take forms such as those listed above under traditional scholarship and creative activity.